ecmwf/pyfdb/README.md

 This repository contains the source code and documentation of pyfdb, a python FDB client which interfaces the FDB5 library in the system.

-:warning: This project is BETA and will be experimental for the forseable future.
+:warning: This project is BETA and will be experimental for the foreseeable future.
 Interfaces and functionality are likely to change.

 &nbsp;
 ## 1. Installation